 The Company engages in equity financing transactions to obtain the funds necessary to continue operations and explore and evaluate oil and gas properties.
 These equity financing transactions may involve issuance of common shares or units.
 A unit comprises a certain number of common shares and a certain number of share purchase warrants ("Warrants").
 Depending on the terms and conditions of each equity financing agreement ("Agreement"), the Warrants are exercisable into additional common shares prior to expiry at a price stipulated by the Agreement.
-Warrants that are part of units are assigned the residual value after the main component of the equity financing (common shares) is valued.
-Warrants that are issued as payment for agency fee or other transaction costs are recorded in reserves.
+The Company has adopted the residual value method with respect to the measurement of shares and warrants issued as private placement units.
+Under this method, the proceeds are allocated first to share capital based on the fair value of the common shares at the time the units are priced and any residual value is allocated to the share-based payments reserve.
+The fair value of the common shares is based on the closing quoted bid price on the announcement date.
 Consideration received for the exercise of warrants is recorded in share capital and the related residual value in warrants reserve is transferred to share capital.
-For those warrants that expired, the recorded value remains in reserve.